 Trying to describe what we experienced during our tour of Steven and Randy's collection, nobody could quite imagine the collection or the amazing environs in which it is displayed.
 This is what inspired the making of Rendered Small, a short film that shows these delightful structures to an audience that would not otherwise get to see them, while also conveying, in the voices of its collectors, what it’s like to live amongst so many treasures and, as a married couple, with each other’s obsessions.

-Rendered Small screens:
+Rendered Small Streams at UNC-TV.

 December 14, National Gallery of Art, Washington D.C.